 - Unsatisfactory Preceptor Evaluation of Student: In the event that you receive a recommendation of "no pass" from the preceptor on the Preceptor Evaluation of Student, the corrective action process will be set in place.
-You will be required to discuss the evaluation with the course director and complete an additional 1-5 day rotation (required number of days at the discretion of the course director) under the direct supervision of either the course director, or another physician as determined by the course director. - Grade below 45 points on the Acute Visit Office Note: If you receive less than 45 points during the FCM faculty final review of Acute Visit Office Notes you will be required to address deficient areas as identified and resubmit your note.
+You will be required to discuss the evaluation with the course director and complete an additional 1-5-day rotation (required number of days at the discretion of the course director) under the direct supervision of either the course director, or another physician as determined by the course director. - Grade below 45 points on the Acute Visit Office Note: If you receive less than 45 points during the FCM faculty final review of Acute Visit Office Notes you will be required to address deficient areas as identified and resubmit your note.
 If the note is not resubmitted, you will receive a grade of "0" for the assignment and will not pass the course.
 If the note is resubmitted, but still requires attention, you will be required to meet with the course director, or delegate, to discuss identified deficiencies.
 You may also be required to complete a new Acute Visit Office Note.
 In such an occurrence, you will be assigned a date to rotate in the FCM clinic, and the course director will assign an appropriate patient to you in order to complete the assignment.
 Failure to complete an appropriate note will result in you receiving an "N" grade for the course.
+A requirement to resubmit the assignment will result in an automatic 5-point reduction in the final grade of the revised office note.